Azure/ARO-RP/docs/architecture/api-20201231-preview.md

 We should extend existing `NetworkProfile` with SDN plugin option for 4.6 onwards.

 `SDNPlugin` - OpenShift will be changing its default SDN provider[1].
-We can start shipping ability to chose it on install, so customer can start testing, and we will be able to switch it in the future release.
+We can start shipping ability to choose it on install, so customer can start testing, and we will be able to switch it in the future release.

 // SDNProvider enumerates the values for Supported SDN providers